mw-el/SwissVital/content/en/home/01-wissen-macht-gesund.md

 partial: "full-bg.html"
 ---

-Since the language code is "en", I will translate the text into English:

-"With high-resolution whole-body MRI scans now possible, a new era of **early detection** has begun.
+With high-resolution whole-body MRI scans now possible, a new era of **early detection** has begun.
 Especially in cancer cases, MRI scans have saved thousands of lives.

-And that's just the beginning."
+And that's just the beginning.